fractalbass/phg_sudoku_solver/README.md

 # PhgSudokuSolver

-Welcome to the PHG Sudoku Solver gem.
+A simple little gem for solving sudoku puzzles.

 Miles Porter
 Senior Software Consultant
 Painted Harmony Group, Inc.
 mporter(AT)paintedharmony(DOT)com

+# Background:
-"I first started doing Sudoku puzzles a few years ago while on a 3 hour plane flight.
+I first started doing Sudoku puzzles a few years ago while on a 3 hour plane flight.
 I was hooked.
 Eventually, I came across a Sudoku that I could not do.
 I was completely frustrated, and the puzzle that I was working on was printed in a weekly newspaper and I didn't want to wait an entire week to see the solution.
 So, I did what any good software engineer would do...
 I decided to write a program/algorithm to solve the puzzle.
 At first, I tried the brute-force method of